Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

 # Basics

-## Android application components
+## Android Application Components

-- Application components are the essential building blocks of an Android application.
+- Application Components are the essential building blocks of an Android application.
 - These components are loosely coupled by the application manifest file.
 - AndroidManifest.xml describes each component of the application and how they interact.
 - There are four different types of app components:
     - Activities
     - Services
     - Broadcast receivers